-Parents/guardians of students in any grade level, or eligible students (those over the age of 18 or attending a post-secondary institution), may opt out of having any or all of the following types of directory information disclosed by indicating, with a check mark (/), those items NOT TO BEDISCLOSED: Student's Name Telephone Number Degrees Received School-Sponsored Activities and Communications Gender Date of Birth Awards Received Height/Weight of Athletic Team Members Address Place of Birth Dates of School Attendance Name of the Most Recent School or Program Attended OPT-OUT NOTICE: If you DO NOT want the school or the district to disclose one or more of these categories of information relating to school-related activities, school publications and other school communication tools, or to military recruiters, officials of institutions of higher learning, or otherwise without your prior written consent, we ask that you notify the school principal in writing within 10 days of receipt of the Code of Student Conduct.
+Parents/guardians of students in any grade level, or eligible students (those over the age of 18 or information disclosed by indicating, with a check mark (/), those items NOT TO BEDISCLOSED: Student's Name Telephone Number Degrees Received School-Sponsored Activities and Communications Gender Date of Birth Awards Received Height/Weight of Athletic Team Members Address Place of Birth Dates of School Attendance Name of the Most Recent School or Program Attended OPT-OUT NOTICE: If you DO NOT want the school or the district to disclose one or more of these categories of information relating to school-related activities, school publications and other school communication tools, or to military recruiters, officials of institutions of higher learning, or otherwise without your prior written consent, we ask that you notify the school principal in writing within 10 days of receipt of the Code of Student Conduct.
 Although OPT-OUT notification will be honored at any time during the school year, it is recommended that you alert the school within 10 days of receipt so that no information will be released to military recruiters, officials of institutions of higher learning, or otherwise relating to school-related activities, school publications and other school communication tools.
-Stud ent's Name: Scho ool: Name of Parent/Guardian (Printed):
+Stud ent's Name:

+Name of Parent/Guardian (Printed):